vanu888/HMMSystem/README.md

    git clone https://github.com/vanu888/HMMSystem.git
    cd HMMSystem

+## Credits
+The PNG images used in this project were sourced from free-to-use platforms.
+For more details, see the [CREDITS.txt](CREDITS.txt) file.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.